 - Are their decoys individually unique?

-While this seems like a no-brainer, there are many deception solutions that don’t actually have the ability to run individually unique application services.
+While this seems like a no-brainer, there are many deception technology vendors that don’t actually have solutions with the ability to run individually unique application services.
 In other words, if you deploy 100 FTP decoys, they’re all really pointing to the same FTP servers over and over again!
 Not very realistic is it?
 A modern platform will use advances in virtualisation technology to create unique, real decoy services that can be customised individually.
 Some providers rely on emulations (not the real thing!) in order for them to scale.
 They then ‘hand off’ the attacker’s interaction to a real virtual machine.
 Why compromise with emulations when the capability to offer real services at scale exists?

 - How do they create fake content in their decoys?